Piti (food)

-Piti is a soup in the cuisines of the South Caucasus, its bordering nations, and Central Asia, and is prepared in the oven in individual crocks with a glazed interior (called piti in Turkic languages).
+Piti is a soup in the cuisines of the South Caucasus and its bordering nations, and is prepared in the oven in individual crocks with a glazed interior (called piti in Turkic languages).
 It is made with mutton and vegetables (tomatoes, potatoes, chickpeas), infused with saffron water to add flavour and colour, all covered by a lump of fat, and cooked in a sealed crock.
 Piti is served in the crock, usually accompanied by an additional plate for "disassembling" the meat and the liquid part with vegetables, which may be eaten separately as the first (soup with veg.) and second (meat) course meal.

 Piti is a variety of abgoosht, particularly popular in Iran.
 In Armenia, it is called putuk (Armenian: պուտուկ), the Armenian word for crock.

 Ingredients

 The main ingredients of piti are mutton, tail fat, chickpeas, potato, onions, dried alycha or other kinds of cherry plum and saffron.
 Meat is gradually simmered with already soaked chickpeas in piti-pots.
 Potatoes, onions, alycha and saffron infusion are added 30 minutes before the meal is ready.
 Sumac powder is also served separately.